 As part of a data processing agreement, our customers must accept our subcontractors' use of personal data.
-We maintain an up-to-date list of subcontractors at this address.
+Click here to view an up-to-date list of subcontractors.

 As a key part of the new data security regulation is the security and confidentiality of personal information.
 We ensure the security of our customers' data by adhering to the best practices and standards in the industry, and by constantly developing our readiness to bring new practices to life.
 Our service has been created on a solid virtual platform physically located in Helsinki, Finland.
 Our server architecture is KATAKRI and VAHTI audited, which means that they are also compatible with the security of the state administration and the defence forces.
 In our own activities, we have also adopted KATAKRI auditing criteria as a basis for our own security model.
 These models have been considered in Lyyti’s overall security policy, as well as in a security programme that defines practical measures for matters related to technology, physical space, and personnel.

 The server architecture is built on a fault-tolerant N + 1 principle, meaning that we can offer the service even if individual devices or services fail.
 We maintain a variety of backups for specified services, so that we can ensure data recovery and integrity, should a situation arise.